erin-commarato/dotenv-example/README.md

 A brief demo of dotenv

 ## Usage:
+Clone this repo
-1. Run `npm i` to install the dotenv package
+1. Run `npm i` to install the dependencies
 2. Create a file at the root of your project called .env
 3. Add the following variable to the .env file:
   SUPER_SECRET=123abc